WEDNESDAY'S SCRIPT TIP:

 Buy Harry DVDs

-But HARRY POTTER AND THE PRISONER OF AZKABAN still loses steam less than halfway through.
+But HARRY POTTER AND THE PRISONER OF AZKABAN still loses steam less than halfway through... and ended up the least successful in the franchise.
 It starts out great, with Harry unable to bottle up his anger at being treated like crap by his muggles guardians and using his magical gifts for evil.
 This is a great moment because you're laughing at the spell, but you also realize the power that Harry has... and how easy it is to misuse that power.
 When the story kicks in a few scenes later and we discover that the evil wizard Sirius Black has escaped from wizard prison and is coming after Harry, the film shifts into high gear.
 Sirius had been his parents best friend, but he ratted them out to ultra-evil wizard Valdemort.
 Valdemort killed Harry's parents, tried to kill Harry... and Sirius ended up in prison for his role in the crime.
 Now there are those who think Sirius will come after Harry, and those who fear Harry might go after Sirius in revenge for his parent's murders.
 Now we are completely revved up!
 I'm thinking this is going to be the best HARRY POTTER film ever!

 And then it stumbles in a weird way.
 The title of the movie is THE PRISONER OF AZKABAN, the story they've set up is about an escaped prisoner... and then the story shoves the escaped prisoner plot aside for other stuff.